noir-lang/noir/yarn-project/noir-contracts/README.md

 ### Building the contracts

+- In the aztec-packages repository, go to the directory yarn-project/noir-contracts

 - Use the `noir:build:all` script to compile the contracts you want and prepare the ABI for consumption
   ```
   yarn noir:build:all